skyv04/drafted-blog-posts/cyclecloud-flex-ib-webui/index.md

 * An existing CycleCloud cluster.
 * Access to the WebUI, which requires the host VM to have an "allow web requests" Network Security Group (NSG) rule.

 If you do not have an existing CycleCloud cluster or access to the WebUI, don't worry!
 We've got you covered.
-Check out our guide on [how to set up a CycleCloud cluster with up to a thousand InfiniBand-nodes from scratch](../cyclecloud-flex-ib/) to get started.
+Check out our guide on [how to set up a CycleCloud cluster to leverage VMSS Flex](../cyclecloud-flex-ib/) to get started.

 ## Section 2.1 - Create an Empty VMSS Flex Scale Set